 Levels of Service (We provide) We will know we are meeting the Level of Service if Current Performance 1.
 We will responsibly manage liabilities for any carbon credits.
 We meet the requirements laid down by Government.
-[Target: Compliance with any Council complies with the Emissions Trading Scheme and has engaged PF Olsen Ltd. to manage the scheme.
+[Target: Compliance with any emissions trading scheme.]
+Council complies with the Emissions Trading Scheme and has engaged PF Olsen Ltd. to manage the scheme.

-Levels of Service (We provide) We will know we are meeting the Level of Service if Current Performance emissions trading scheme.]
 2. Our forestry operations will be managed on a commercial basis recognising any component of public good.
 A business plan for forestry has been approved and implemented by Council.
 [Target: The plan will be reviewed as required.]
 The current forestry management plan was approved in 2009 and a new plan was written in 2014 which is due to be presented to Council this year.
 3. Effective management of Council property services to enable other Council activities to carry out their functions.
 Other departments reasonable expectations of the property services are delivered.
 As measured by a three yearly survey of selected customers.
 [Target: 70% of customers surveyed are fairly or very satisfied.]
 75% of respondents were happy with their working environment.
 73% of respondents were happy with property services provided.
 79% of respondents were happy with facilities management.
 82% of respondents were satisfied with management of vehicle fleet.
 4. Buildings and property services that comply with legislative and resource and building consent requirements.
 All operational buildings (offices and libraries) meet all legislative, resource consent and building consent requirements.
 [Target: All requirements are met 100% compliance.
 All buildings have current Building WOF's and satisfy consent conditions.
 Closure of Golden Bay Service centre because the building received a poor rating for seismic strength.